Tuning

 # single instance, since it may be the case that if you are

-# unlucky and your app crashes before buffers are synced, that
+# unlucky and your app crashes before buffers are synced, you might

 #